A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Numerics

-\section{Experimental details}
+\subsection{Experimental details}

 \paragraph{Bio-CCA:} We implemented Algorithm~\ref{alg:online}.
-We initialized $\W$ to be a random matrix with i.i.d.\ standard normal entries and $\M=\I_k$.
+We initialized $\W_x$ (rexp.\ $\W_y$) to be a random matrix with i.i.d.\ mean-zero normal entries with variance $1/m$ (resp.\ $1/n$).
+We initialized $\M$ to be the indentity matrix $\I_k$.
 We used the time-dependent learning rate of the form $\eta_t=\eta_0/(1+\gamma t)$.
-To find the optimal hyperparameters, we performed a grid search over $\eta_0\in\{10^{-2},10^{-3},10^{-4}\}$, $\gamma\in\{10^{-3},10^{-4},10^{-5}\}$ and $\tau\in\{10,1,0.1\}$.
+To find the optimal hyperparameters, we performed a grid search over $\eta_0\in\{10^{-2},10^{-3},10^{-4}\}$, $\gamma\in\{10^{-3},10^{-4},10^{-5}\}$ and $\tau\in\{1,0.5,0.1\}$.
 The best performing parameters are reported in Table \ref{tab:hyper}.
 Finally, to ensure the reported basis vectors satisfy the orthonormality constraints \eqref{eq:cca2}, we report the following normalized basis vectors:

-\paragraph{MSG-CCA:} We implemented the online algorithm stated in \cite{arora2017stochastic}.
-Following \cite{arora2017stochastic}, we use the learning rate $\eta_t=0.1/\sqrt{t}$.
+\paragraph{MSG-CCA:} We implemented the online algorithm stated in \citep{arora2017stochastic}.
 MSG-CCA requires a training set to estimate the covariance matrices $\Sig_{xx}$ and $\Sig_{yy}$.
 We provided the algorithm with 1000 samples to initially estimate the covariance matrix.
+Following \citep{arora2017stochastic}, we use the time-dependent learning rate $\eta_t=0.1/\sqrt{t}$.

-\paragraph{Gen-Oja:} We implemented the online algorithm stated in \cite{bhatia2018gen}.
+\paragraph{Gen-Oja:} We implemented the online algorithm stated in \citep{bhatia2018gen}.
 The algorithm includes 2 learning rates: $\alpha_t$ and $\beta_t$.
-As stated in \cite{bhatia2018gen}, the Gen-Oja's performance is robust to changes in the learning rate $\alpha_t$, but sensitive to changes in the learning rate $\beta_t$.
-Following \cite{bhatia2018gen}, we set $\alpha_t$ to be constant and equal to $1/R^2$ where $R^2:=\tr(\Sig_{xx})+\tr(\Sig_{yy})$.
+As stated in \citep{bhatia2018gen}, the Gen-Oja's performance is robust to changes in the learning rate $\alpha_t$, but sensitive to changes in the learning rate $\beta_t$.
+Following \citep{bhatia2018gen}, we set $\alpha_t$ to be constant and equal to $1/R^2$ where $R^2:=\tr(\Sig_{xx})+\tr(\Sig_{yy})$.
 To optimize over $\beta_t$, we used a time-dependent learning rate of the form $\beta_t=\beta_0/(1+\gamma t)$ and performed a grid search over $\beta_0\in\{1,10^{-1},10^{-2}\}$ and $\gamma\in\{10^{-1},10^{-2},10^{-3}\}$.
 The best performing parameters are reported in Table \ref{tab:hyper}.